Scott Taylor (rugby league): Salford

 In November 2014, Taylor was loaned to Salford after Wigan activated the optional 3rd year of his contract.

-Hull
+Hull F.C.

 Taylor left Wigan, and returned to his hometown of Hull to play for his boyhood club of Hull F.C. in 2016.

 On 27 August 2016, Taylor played in Hull's 12-10 Challenge Cup final win over Warrington, the first time that Hull had won the trophy at Wembley Stadium after eight previous attempts.

 Due to his success in 2016, he was included in the Super League Dream Team.

 On 26 August 2017, Taylor once again won the Challenge Cup with Hull in an 18–14 win over Wigan at Wembley Stadium.

 He played 11 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan.

+In 2023, he was awarded a testimonial by the Rugby Football League after making over 300 career appearances.
+His last game before retirement was the 30-12 away defeat to St Helens on the last day of the 2023 Super League regular season.

 International

 In October 2016, Taylor was selected in England's 24-man squad for the 2016 Four Nations.
 He made his international début in a test match against France.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.

 On 24 June 2018, Taylor came off the bench in England's victory over New Zealand, which was played at Mile High Stadium, the home ground of Taylor's favourite NFL side, Denver Broncos.